 This parent, although shy and aware of her low educational achievements, made a point of connecting with the school environment by volunteering at the school to help in classes and making costumes for the school students to wear at cultural events.
 Another parent explained how she enjoyed reading but tended to skim read in comparison to her son who had a skill in remembering the details within texts.
 She said:

 [My] reading style is I devour books.
 I don’t read word for word.
 So I am not very good at picking up detail, but I think that is because I am always in a hurry to read the book.
-Christian [son] is very good at remembering fine detail.
+Christian [her son] is very good at remembering fine detail.
 That is why I reread books because there is stuff that I don’t pick up.
 (School 4, Parent C)

-The parents who were avid readers and those who had little interest or time for reading unanimously articulated a genuine desire that their own young adolescents be a successful and motivated reader.
+The parents who were avid readers and those who had little interest or time for reading unanimously articulated a genuine desire that their own young adolescents be successful and motivated readers.
 All of the parents expressed the intrinsic value of becoming a competent reader for lifelong well-being and for career opportunities.
 For example, the responses from these two parents typified those of all the parents.

 I think it [reading] is very important.
 It sets the scene too, for high school, life development and success.
 If you are not at this age learning to independently read, then you’re closing so many avenues off.
 (School 4, Parent D)